gipfeli-io/documentation/docs/architecture/basics.md

 # Architecture Overview

-We are using a three tier architecture consisting of a presentation layer (statically-built React Application), business layer (NestJs Application) and a persistence layer (PostgreSql database).
+We are using a three tier architecture consisting of a presentation layer (statically-built React Application), business layer (NestJs Application) and a data layer (PostgreSql database) for persistence.
 Each of the layers is hosted on a different Google Service (for details see [Infrastructure](../infrastructure/basics)) and has it's own update cycle.